Ada Reis

 Ada Reis is an 1823 novel by the British writer Lady Caroline Lamb published in three volumes.

 It was her third novel and was published by John Murray.
 It was published six months after her previous work Graham Hamilton.

-It didn't achieve the notoriety of her debut novel Glenarvon which contained a thinly-disguised portrait of her former lover Lord Byron, although the protagonist Ada Reis has some Byronic elements.
+It did not achieve the notoriety of her debut novel Glenarvon, which contained a thinly-disguised portrait of her former lover Lord Byron, although the protagonist Ada Reis has some Byronic elements.
 Critical reception of the novel was mixed and Caroline's sister-in-law Emily described it as "a strange farrago".